michaelsoltys/naml2026-vendor-lockin-slides/slides-chat-through.md

 ## Slide 8 — Policy Mandate: Sec Hegseth Acquisition Reforms

 The idea of vendor lock-in is conceptually simple; but the implementation of a strategy to mitigate vendor lock-in is technically difficult.
 We have a white paper with all the details and references; please ask me if you would like a copy.
 Captain Andrew Privette in the first keynote spoke about the PAE replacing PEO.
+We weren't working directly on vendor lockin. we were woking on AI/software projects and were asked to articulate issues related to vendor lockin.
+This is not last word on it - please give us feedback. one way to give is feedback is to read out white paper on the topic.

 ## Slide 9 — Technical Strategies for Platform Independence